 Greetings!
 Thank you for your interest.
-I am currently completing my doctorate in Biochemistry and Cancer Biology.
+I have just completed my doctorate in Biochemistry and Cancer Biology.
 While I love research and development, I also have a true interest in education.
 I love working with students and helping them to realize their full potential.

 Prior to returning to graduate school, I had the pleasure of teaching SAT, MCAT, GRE, and DAT test preparation for Kaplan.
 I have had students go on to attend and finish medical and graduate school all over the country!
 This experience afforded me the opportunity to teach Cellular and Molecular Biology to students in an undergraduate medical school preparatory course as well as teach DAT Mathematics to Masters level students hoping to matriculate to dentistry school.